-Typically, the sedation will last from two hours to six hours, depending on how much is needed for the procedure.
+Typically, the effects of sedation dentistry will last from two hours to six hours, depending on how much is needed for the procedure.

 Will I need someone to come with me to the appointment?

-Yes, you’ll need a friend or family member to drive you to our office and pick you up afterwards.
+Yes, you’ll need a friend or family member to drive you to our office and pick you up afterward.

-- People who have a fear of dental work being done
+- Have a fear of dental work being done

-- Individuals who have experienced traumatic dental visits in the past
+- Have experienced traumatic dental visits in the past

-- People who are too busy to make multiple trips to the dentist
+- Are too busy to make multiple trips to the dentist

-- People who make bad associations with the smells, noises and tastes that often accompany dental care
+- Make bad associations with the smells, noises, and tastes that often accompany dental care